 - Herrmann-Abell, C. F., & DeBoer, G. E. (2015, April).
 Using Rasch Modeling to Explore Students’ Understanding of Elementary School Ideas About Energy.
 Paper presented at the Annual Conference of the National Association for Research in Science Teaching.
 Chicago, IL.

 New Tools for Teaching Evolution – Working with the Genetic Science Learning Center at the University of Utah, Project 2061 is developing an innovative curriculum unit and assessments to help high schoolers understand core ideas about evolution through mathematical reasoning and data analysis.
+Funding for this work is provided by a grant from the National Science Foundation.
 Contact: Jo Ellen Roseman, Principal Investigator, email@example.com

 Toward High School Biology – With support from the U.S. Department of Education’s Institute of Education Sciences, AAAS Project 2061 is collaborating with BSCS to develop and test an innovative six-week curriculum unit designed to integrate physical and life science concepts to help middle school students understand chemical reactions and their role in the growth and repair of living organisms.
 Field test results show that students using the new unit, which is designed to align with the three dimensions of science learning called for in the Next Generation Science Standards, have shown significant learning gains.
 Contact: Jo Ellen Roseman, Principal Investigator, firstname.lastname@example.org